Cookie Monster Cookies

 Expert Tips

 - Properly measure your flour – If you over-measure your flour, the cookie dough and the cookies will be too dry and crumbly.
-It is very easy to over-measure your flour, so I strongly recommend weighing it with a $10 kitchen scale or using the scoop and level method.
+I always recommend weighing it with a kitchen scale or using the scoop and level method.

 - Cover the Oreo cookie completely – Be sure to use enough dough that the Oreo is completely covered.

-- Do not over-bake the cookie monster cookies!
+- Do not over-bake!
 Because of the color of the cookies, it can be hard to tell when the cookies are ready.
 You don’t want to let them get golden brown – if they are golden brown they are over-baked and won’t be as soft!
 It’s better to under-bake than over-bake in my opinion, so start checking on them early.
 You can always test one cookie before-hand as well.

 More Cookie Recipes You’ll Love